Local taxes

 Privileged people and local taxes

 Privileged people may be exempt from paying certain taxes.
 In general, they have to pay charges for services rendered but may be exempt from paying general taxes.
-For example, they have to pay the waste disposal and collection, sewerage and water treatment charges, but may be exempt from property tax, dog tax and water authority taxes.
+For example, they have to pay the waste disposal and collection, sewerage and water treatment charges, but may be exempt from property tax and water authority tax.
 You can object to invoices within 6 weeks of the date of the assessment.
-You can read more in the Protocol Guide of the Ministry of Foreign Affairs.

 Making local tax payments